SOA-Twente/SOA/README.md

 Now go in the folder ./kubernetes and execute the `scriptDB.bat`, this will create all the database deployments necessary together with their storage claims and services.
 Once all the DB's are running, use `createTable.bat` in order to create all the tables in the specific pods automatically.
 You can make sure the tables exist by running the `getInfoScript.bat` which should print the tables of every DB.

 Now run the `scriptServices.bat` to create deployments for all the services.
+This will take quite some time as it will also copy the docker images to a local storage element for minikube.
 You can use `minikube dashboard --url` in the command line to show the url of the kubernetes cluster dashboard where you can monitor any problems.

 Now install rabbitMQ operator with `kubectl apply -f "https://github.com/rabbitmq/cluster-operator/releases/latest/download/cluster-operator.yml"` and then the cluster with the two commands `kubectl config set-context --current --namespace=production` which will set our current namespace in the command line and `kubectl apply -f https://raw.githubusercontent.com/rabbitmq/cluster-operator/main/docs/examples/hello-world/rabbitmq.yaml`.
 Please use the RabbitMQ tutorial for any extra information as to how to login and show the dashboard (https://www.rabbitmq.com/kubernetes/operator/quickstart-operator.html).